kebleInsyt/mcn_abuja_cathedral/README.md

 ## Introduction

-Welcome to the [Church Name] website white paper.
+Welcome to the Methodist Cathedral Of Unity Abuja website `white paper`.
 This document provides an overview of our website, its purpose, and guidelines for contributors and users.

 ## Project Overview